 What are the Costs for a Reverse Mortgage?

 Reverse mortgage borrowers are also required to pay an up-front and ongoing annual FHA Mortgage Insurance Premium (MIP).
-If the ratio of the beginning mortgage balance to the initial principal limit is 60% or less, the up-front MIP equals 0.5% of the property value.
-If the ratio is greater than 60.0%, the up-front MIP is 2.5% of the property value.
-The initial principal limit, based on an FHA formula, determines the proceeds borrowers receive from a reverse mortgage and is typically between 50% and 60% of the property value.
-The up-front MIP for reverse mortgages used for refinancings (when the borrower stays in their current home) is typically 0.5% of the property value while the up-front MIP for reverse mortgages used to buy homes is usually 2.5% of the property value.
-The ongoing annual MIP for a reverse mortgage is 1.25% of the property value, calculated on a monthly basis.
+The up-front FHA MIP for a reverse mortgage equals 2.0% of the maximum claim amount (the maximum claim amount is the value of the property you are mortgaging up to the FHA mortgage limit in your county).
+The ongoing annual MIP for a reverse mortgage is 0.5% of the outstanding mortgage balance, calculated on a monthly basis.
 The borrower does not pay for either of these fees out of pocket as the up-front MIP is included in the closing costs which are financed as part of the reverse mortgage and the ongoing annual fee is added to the mortgage balance.